 Is new Liverpool signing Jeremie Frimpong injured?
 Premier League injury update

-The highly-rated fullback was substituted during Liverpool’s first game of the season, but will he be fit for their trip to Newcastle?
+The highly-rated fullback was substituted during Liverpool’s first game of the season, but will he be fit for their match against Arsenal?

-New signing Jeremie Frimpong was brought off on the hour mark during Liverpool’s season opener against Bournemouth.
+New signing Jeremie Frimpong was brought off on the hour mark during Liverpool’s season opener against Bournemouth, and was also absent for the trip to Newcastle on Monday evening.

-Frimpong, who was making his Premier League debut, hobbled off in the second half and was replaced by Wataru Endo.
-Joe Gomez and Conor Bradley, who are the other options at right back, have also been suffering from fitness issues.
+Frimpong, who was making his Premier League debut on the opening weekend, hobbled off in the second half against Bournemouth and was replaced by Wataru Endo.
+Joe Gomez and Conor Bradley, who are the other options at right back, have only recently returned to fitness.

 Is Liverpool’s Jeremie Frimpong available this weekend?